handrinp/DifferentiateMe/readme.md

   - Exponential/Logarithmic
   - Trig (so far just sin and cos)
   - Variable (so far just x)
+  - Conditional and Piecewise

 Future:
 - More complex simplifying of expressions, such as combining like terms
+- GUI for building expressions and graphing them
 - See the TODO comments for more unimplemented features

 Dependencies